-In Book Three, Chapter XXII of Theodore Dreiser’s An American Tragedy, there is an egregious typographical error, made, presumably, by Dreiser’s typist — Estelle Kubitz?
+In Book Three, Chapter XXII of Theodore Dreiser’s An American Tragedy, there is an egregious typographical error, made, presumably, by Dreiser’s typist: Estelle Kubitz?
 Sally Kussell?
 Louise Campbell?
-Helen Richardson?; see Thomas Riggio’s commentary in the Library of America edition of An American Tragedy, pg.
+Helen Richardson? — see Thomas Riggio’s commentary in the Library of America edition of An American Tragedy, pg.
 966-67 — in Roberta Alden’s last letter to Clyde Griffiths, a misprint which has been preserved in all subsequent printings of the novel:

 I have been biding good-by to some places to-day.
 There are so many nooks, dear, and all of them so dear to me.
 I have lived here all my life, you know.
 First, there was the springhouse with its great masses of green moss, and in passing it I said good-by to it, for I won’t be coming to it soon again — maybe never.
 And then the old apple tree when we had our playhouse years ago — Emily and Tom and Gifford and I. Then the “Believe,” a cute little house in the orchard where we sometimes played [italics added].

 The word transcribed and printed in the novel as “Believe” should have been “Beehive,” which makes sense, whereas “Believe” makes absolutely no sense.